 - Is retention of key employees ensured?

-Your company leaders are going to face many challenges during M&A. Here are some questions to ask when the company being acquired:
+Your company leaders are going to face many challenges during M&A. Here are some questions to ask when the company is being acquired:

 - Who will become the managing partner?
 During an acquisition, this question is obvious, whereas during a merger this will have to be discussed in advance.